-The External Relations Team is a small but strong and agile team with a solid experience in doing research, building grant proposal and navigating through the European funding sources.
+The External Relations Team is a small but strong and agile team with a solid experience in doing research, building grant proposal and navigating through the Danish and European funding sources.
 We would like to help you as much as possible, so please do not hesitate to reach out.
 You can reach us by email, phone or simply show up in our shared office here.

 Harald Hasler-Sheetal, team-leader